-I. Goals What How When Who is Responsible
+II.
+Goals What How When Who is Responsible

-Summarize Your Business
+Summarize Your Business Performance

-sed to help identify strengths and your farm business that need im-
+The Farm Business and Financial Analysis Charts on pages 22-25 can be used to help identify strengths and weaknesses of your farm business.
+Identify three major strengths and three areas of your farm business that need improvement.

 Strengths: Needs improvement: